nagasudhirpulla/taming_python/blog/skills/ftp_python.md

 * If you want to setup a local FTP server, you can read my blog post [here](https://nagasudhir.blogspot.com/2022/02/setup-ftp-server-and-ftp-client-in.html)

 ## Connect to an FTP server
-The following paramerters are required to establis
+The following parameters are required to establish a connection to an FTP server
+* FTP server host address (like "localhost" or "192.87.34.1" or "myftp.abcd.com")
+* FTP server port (usually is 21)
+* FTP server username
+* FTP
 ```python
 import ftplib